Children

 Child going through a checkpoint on his way to school

-According to UNOCHA, there are 705 permanent obstacles across the West Bank restricting or controlling Palestinian movement.
-Many children have to pass through military checkpoints on the way to school, adding not just delays, but further risks of harassment.
-Road closures and lack of passable roads mean that as of 2015, around 1,700 children had to walk five or more kilometres to school each day (Human Rights Watch).
+According to UNOCHA, there are over 700 permanent obstacles across the West Bank restricting or controlling Palestinian movement.
+Many children have to pass through military checkpoints on the way to school.

 Although schools should be places where every child feels safe, attacks on schools in the occupied West Bank by the Israeli military are common.
 In 2018 alone, the UN recorded 111 incidents where the Israeli military launched attacks schools, affecting over 19,000 children.
 More than half of the incidents ‘involved live ammunition, tear gas, and stun grenades fired into or near schools by Israeli forces’.